AkhilaCodes/SpeechEmotionRecognition/README.md

+SPEECH EMOTION RECOGNITION WITH AUDIO FEATURE EXTRACTION

 Speech Emotion Recognition is a field of study that involves the identification and analysis of emotional states conveyed through speech.
 It aims to capture the emotional content of spoken language, allowing machines to understand and respond to human emotions.

 Understanding human emotions in speech is essential for developing more empathetic and responsive human-computer interaction systems as well as for applications in customer service, virtual assistants, mental health monitoring, and more.
 It enables systems to adapt their responses based on the emotional context, thereby enhancing user experience.

-In this project I have explored Speech Emotion Recognition using machine learning techniques.
+In this project, I have explored Speech Emotion Recognition using machine learning techniques.

 I’ve used the RAVDESS dataset (acronym for the Ryerson Audio-Visual Database of Emotional Speech and Song) which comprises of 7,356 files, each rated by 247 individuals on emotional validity, intensity, and genuineness through 10 evaluations.